 High impedance head phones must be used.
-To monitor the incoming line or reproduce output, plug the high impedance phones into phone Jack J17 (channel A) or J18 (channel B) on the amplifier face panel.
-To preserve low frequency response, feed into an input impedance of 50K ohms or higher.
-To preserve high frequency response, the cable capacity should not exceed 500 pfd total.
+To monitor the incoming line or reproduce output, plug the high impedance phones into phone jack J6 PHONES on the amplifier face panel or J4 MONITOR on the back of the amplifier chassis.
+The monitor jack J4 is a high impedance unbalanced output isolated from the main line.
+To preserve low frequency response, feed into an input impedance 50K or higher.
+To preserve high frequency response the cable should have not over 500 uuf of capacitance.